 - No excess lines should be floating at the surface.
 Floating line should only be between the main buoy and trailer. - When changing set location across depths, adjust the length of trap lines by adjusting shots (i.e., measured length of line) to maintain taut vertical lines. - Avoid setting gear in the vicinity of whales whenever possible. - Maintain gear to ensure lines and buoys are in good working condition and will not break under natural conditions causing gear to become lost or irretrievable.
-Lost gear contributes to marine debris and increases the risk of whale entanglements. - All gear should be clearly marked consistent with applicable regulation.
-All gear should be maintained so markings are clearly legible to facilitate correct identification of the origins of the gear involved in entanglements. - Use the minimum amount of scope required to compensate for tides, currents and weather, as necessary.
-Whales are more likely to become entangled with slack lines, which can potentially create a "floating snare".
+Lost gear contributes to marine debris and increases risk of whale entanglements. - All gear should be clearly marked consistent with applicable regulation.
+All gear should be maintained so markings are clearly legible to facilitate correct identification of the origins of the gear involved in entanglements. - Use the minimum amount of scope required to compensate for tides, currents and weather.
+Whales are more likely to become entangled with slack lines, which can potentially create a "floating snare". - Remove all fishing gear by the end of the season when gear is no longer allowed in the water.